-Before we dig down and tell you what the ideal and bets grind size is for pour over coffee let’s discuss why grind size is important.
+Before we dig down and tell you what the ideal and best grind size is for pour over coffee, let’s discuss why grind size is important.

 Why is Grind Size Important For Coffee Brewing?

 The grind size is one of the important variables in coffee brewing.
-Using the wrong grind size or using the wrong grind settings, you will get a cup of coffee that is too strong and too overpowering or too weak, watery are more like a cup of tea than a cup of coffee.
+Using the wrong grind size or using the wrong grind settings, you will get a cup of coffee that is too strong and too overpowering or too weak, watery, and more like a cup of tea than a cup of coffee.

 You can try to compensate for coffee grinds that are too large by increasing the extraction time and reducing your extraction time when your grinds are too small.
 You can also alter the temperature to compensate.

 Hotter water extracts more, cold water extracts less.

 These adjustments can only do so much and aid a bad grind and will not get you the perfect cup of coffee that you are seeking.
 They can only really compensate while you wait for a new grinder or your current one to get repaired.

 What Is The Ideal Grind Size For Pour Over Coffee?

 The ideal and perfect grind size for pour over coffee is a medium-coarse size for most pour over coffee makers.
 A Chemex pour over will require a slightly more coarse grind and use a coarse grind.
 This is due to the paper filter used with a Chemex being slightly thicker and having a longer extraction time.